ktoulgaridis/shorttext-keyword-extraction/README.md

 ### Next Steps
 - Use [Google's Word2Vec](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) model or Facebook FastText model and then a ConvNet or Double ConvNet depending on the performance and accuracy.

-- Create Rest API with Django
+- Create Web API (Rest) with Django.

+- Deploy API to AWS.